Hey, Believer: You Are a Bridge Builder

 Practical Idea #2 – Talk with someone about Jesus while the group stays behind to pray.

-1. Pursue with Love
+Pursue with Love

 More than anything else, love can build a bridge.

 We all have that one friend that we love dearly, but they embarrass us greatly.
 Sometimes, without realizing it, we end up treating Jesus as the “embarrassing friend.”
 This is because we are afraid of having awkward moments.
-But Jesus is actually the author of awkward moments!

-Sometimes being different or sharing the Gospel can feel awkward.
+Yes, sometimes being different or sharing the Gospel can feel awkward.
 Just like Martha in John chapter 11, we must get comfortable being uncomfortable.

 Remember, there should be no fear in sharing your faith because perfect love casts out all fear (1 Jn.
 4:18).
 Love must be the foundation of our personal evangelism.